O'Grady v Sparling: Majority reasons

-Judson held that “the power of a provincial legislature to enact legislation for the regulation of highway traffic is undoubted”.
+Judson held that "the power of a provincial legislature to enact legislation for the regulation of highway traffic is undoubted".
 He reaffirmed the principle that there exists a "general area" or "domain" of criminal law.
 Thus the two governments can make law on the same matter by creating a distinction between the types of culpability:

-On the facts, Judson found that there was overlap between the laws however “there is no conflict between these provisions in the sense that they are repugnant”.
-The provincial law extended to include “inadvertent negligence” as well as regular negligence.
-It was enough that “the two pieces of legislation differed both in legislative purpose and legal and practical effect” to justify both of them.
+On the facts, Judson found that there was overlap between the laws however "there is no conflict between these provisions in the sense that they are repugnant".
+The provincial law extended to include "inadvertent negligence" as well as regular negligence.
+It was enough that "the two pieces of legislation differed both in legislative purpose and legal and practical effect" to justify both of them.

-Dissent
+Dissenting reasons

-Cartwright and Locke JJ., in dissent, held that there is no possibility of overlapping domains.
-He stated that the leading case on the matter, ‘’Provincial Secretary of Prince Edward Island v.
-Egan’’, cannot be read so broadly as to give the provinces unlimited powers over highways.
+Justices Cartwright and Locke, in dissent, held that there is no possibility of overlapping domains.
+He stated that the leading case on the matter, Provincial Secretary of Prince Edward Island v.
+Egan, cannot be read so broadly as to give the provinces unlimited powers over highways.
 Matters in relation to those within the federal government's powers are exclusive and comprehensive and do not allow for complementary law:

 On the facts, he found that there was no difference between the provincial Act and the provision in the Criminal Code which occupies a domain exclusive to the federal government.